Immaculata University

 Note:

-• Students who have previously been matriculated to Immaculata University are not eligible for the Immaculata University dual admissions program.
+• Students who have previously been matriculated to Immaculata University are not eligible for the Immaculata University dual admissions program but are encouraged to apply as a transfer or readmissions student to Immaculata University.

 Advantages of Dual Admissions